 Shenandoah offers a mix of reserved and first-come first-served sites that are especially popular on weekends and during fall foliage season.
 Campsites are $30 per night in addition to the park entrance fee ($30 per vehicle for 7 consecutive nights).
 The National Park Pass is also accepted and the park honors National Park free-entrance days.

-Campgrounds at Shenandoah are dispersed throughout the park and all are close to scenic hiking trails.
+Campgrounds at Shenandoah are dispersed throughout the park and all are close to scenic Skyline Drive, hiking trails, and acres of forests.
 Most sites accommodate tents or RVs but there are no hookups and some have generator restrictions.

 Backcountry camping is allowed in Shenandoah National Park but a permit is required and campers must pay park entry fees.
 Visit Shenandoah's backcountry website for details on regulations and restrictions.